microvax2/H7864-C/README.md

 **IMPORTANT**

-There are several "blocks" marked on the power supply control PCB.
+There are three "blocks" marked on the power supply control PCB.

 A. A 74AC14 TTL gate - to generate POK, DCOK signals on power-up